darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 Automatically correct for (or simulate) lens distortion, transverse chromatic aberrations (TCA) and vignetting.

 You can choose to either use lens correction data embedded in your Raw file (where present/supported) or correction data provided by the external [lensfun library](https://lensfun.github.io/).

+Additional controls are also provided for manual vignetting correction, in case the profiles available for your lens are insufficient or non-existent.

 Note that if TCA correction is enabled in this module, also using [_raw chromatic aberrations_](./raw-chromatic-aberrations.md) may cause artifacts from over-correction.